Intensive Care Management

 • And more

-1. ICM nurses outreach to identified or referred members to offer the Care Management program.
+1. Care Management nurses reach out to identified or referred members to offer participation in the Care Management program.

-2. A holistic ICM assessment is conducted that evaluates a member’s medical, behavioral, and social determinants of health, self-care ability, screenings, and more.
-A person-centered plan is then developed with the member using motivational interviewing.
-The plan is then shared with the member's provider.
+2. A holistic assessment is conducted that evaluates a member’s medical, behavioral, and health-related social needs, self-care ability, screenings, and more.

-3. ICM nurses work with providers, Community Health Workers (CHWs), dietitians, and other agencies to help members access the care and programs they need to achieve their health goals.
+3. Care Management nurses work with providers, other agencies, and the multidisciplinary care team to help members access the care and programs they need to achieve their health goals.

-4. ICM nurses support the provider’s plan of care for the member and provide teach-back learning and education to improve self-reliance.
+4. Care Management nurses support the provider’s plan of care for the member and provide education and tools to improve self-management.

-5. Members graduate from ICM once they reach an optimal level of self-management and engagement in recommended care in partnership with their providers.
+5. Members graduate from Care Management once they reach an optimal level of self-management and engagement in recommended care in partnership with their providers.

-6. If a hospital admission should occur, ICM Transitional Care nurses collaborate with members, caregivers, providers and community agencies to ensure provider follow up and services are in place.
+6. If a hospital admission or emergency department visit should occur, Transitional Care nurses collaborate with members, caregivers, providers, and community agencies to ensure provider follow-up and services are in place.

 This portion of the HUSKY Health website is managed by Community Health Network of Connecticut, Inc.®, the State of Connecticut’s Medical Administrative Services Organization (ASO) for the HUSKY Health program.
 For the general HUSKY Health website gateway, please visit portal.ct.gov/husky.
 HUSKY Health includes Medicaid and the Children’s Health Insurance Program, and is administered by the Connecticut Department of Social Services (DSS).